StevenBlack/vocab/million-dollar-words.md

 tough, the tough go shopping."

+### onism
+An emotion; The frustration of being stuck in just one body, that inhabits only one place at a time.

 ### onomatopoeia
 A word that sounds like what it defines (see flump).
 Consider "hiss" or "scratch."